 What is the application timeline?

-Applications to attend the 2023 summer conference (June 18-21) and join the 11th cohort will open on November 15th.
+Applications to attend the 2024 summer conference (June 16-19) and join the 12th cohort are now open.
 Applicants will be accepted on a rolling basis until April 1st.

 What is the closest airport to the University of Notre Dame?